 Ecommerce Website Cost South Africa: Platform Fees

-Ecommerce website cost South Africa starts with your platform fee — this is the foundation cost that determines what software runs your store and what is included versus what you pay for separately.
+Your platform fee is the foundation cost — this is the foundation cost that determines what software runs your store and what is included versus what you pay for separately.
+Platform choice has the biggest long-term impact on your total cost of ownership.

 | Platform | Monthly Fee | Annual (if paid yearly) | What Is Included |